-We are writing to you to initiate consultation under Section 106 of the National Historic Preservation Act (NHPA) for a new undertaking at Fort Meade (FMMD), Anne Arundel County, Maryland (Figure 1).
-Description of the Undertaking: The purpose of the Proposed Action is to provide the Department of Defense (DoD) Cyber Crimes Center (DC3) with a new building that can consolidate their operations into one main, secure headquarters facility that encourages collaboration with other co-located agencies with similar missions on FMMD.
-The Proposed Action includes the construction and operation of a new, approximately 238,800 square foot DC3 facility within a .
-The site design also includes a parking stru acture, sidewalks, landscap ing, stormwater management facilities, and utility service connections.
-The building will Area of Potential Effect (APE): The APE will be the limits of disturbance (LOD) for the construction of the new facility and those areas from which the new construction will be visible.
+We are writing to you to initiate consultation under Section 106 of the National Historic Preservation Act (NHPA) for a new undertaking at Fort Meade (FMMD), Anne Arundel County, Maryland (Enclosure1).
+Description of the Undertaking: The purpose of the Proposed Action is to design, construct and operate a permanent, medium-size standard design Child Development Center (CDC) facility on FMMD to help alleviate the deficit of childcare services available to the families of active-duty military as well as staff of tenants on post, military retirees, and other eligible units and agencies off post.
+The total need of the family childcare program on FMMD is 1,200 spaces, where one space is comparable to providing daycare service to one child.
+FMMD has four existing CDC's, but the demand for childcare exceeds the ability of these facilities to fully meet those needs.
+Area of Potential Effect (APE): The APE will be the limits of disturbance (LOD) for the construction of the new facility and those areas from which the new construction will be visible.
 Identification of Historic Properties: The undertaking will not be located within the established Fort Meade Historic District or disturb any previously identified archaeological sites on the installation.
 There are no buildings on FMMD that are listed in the National Register of Historic Places (NRHP).
 FMMD has five historic properties that have been determined eligible for listing in the NRHP.
 The historic architectural properties are the Fort Meade Historic District, three bridges/culverts built by German prisoners of war during WWII, and the water treatment plant (Building 8688).
 There are 13 contributing buildings in the Fort Meade Historic District (not including historic interwar privatized housing), none of which are within the APE.
 There are 41 known archaeological sites on FMMD, but none are listed in the NRHP.
 All the sites have been evaluated for NRHP eligibility and only one site, 18AN1240, was found to be eligible.
 Thirty-three other sites have been evaluated for NRHP eligibility and were found ineligible.
 The remaining seven sites are historic cemeteries, which were evaluated in the 2007 Integrated Cultural Resources Management Plan (ICRMP) update and found to be ineligible for the NRHP, although they will be maintained due to the presence of buried human remains and recommended for avoidance.
 None of these sites are within the APE.
 Determination of Effects: No historic properties have been identified within the APE; therefore, none will be affected.
 In compliance with the National Environmental Policy Act (NEPA), Fort Meade is also completing an Environmental Assessment (EA).
 Fort Meade is seeking your concurrence with our determination that no historic properties will be adversely affected by the proposed undertaking.
 We appreciate your feedback on this undertaking.
-If you have any questions or concerns, please contact Connie Ramsey, via email at Connie.L.Ramsey@usace.army.mil or via phone at 410-962-7833, or Jerald Glodek, via email at jerald.w.glodek.civ@army.mil or via phone at 301-677-9179.
-Sincerely, George B. Knight Environmental Division Chief Enclosures
+If you have any questions or concerns, please contact Connie Ramsey, via email at Connie.L.Ramsey@usace.atmy.mil or via phone at 410-962-7833 or Jerald Glodek, via email at Sincerely,

+George B. Knight Environmental Division Chief Enclosures